jedfoster/Readmore.js/README.md

 * `Element` a single Element object; e.g. return value of `document.getElementById('blog')`
 * `NodeList` a NodeList collection of Elements; e.g. return value of `document.querySelectorAll('article')`

-`toggle()` and `destroy()` are available as both instance and static methods.
-When either is called as an instance method it will only operate on blocks that are members of that instance.

 ### Constructor

 ```javascript